-The holder/application service encryption certificate and the associated private key are generated and stored by the CA in a software container protected by a password.
-This container is made available to the holder/CM for a one-time access on the User Portal.
+The holder certificate (authentication or authentication and signature) and the associated private key are generated and stored by the CA in a software container protected by a password.
+This container is made available to the holder on the User Portal for a one-time access.